 What does this mean for US tech companies?

 With the U.S. housing the biggest tech hubs in the world, Trump’s visa reforms can prove to be a big hurdle for tech companies, especially for those who have long been dependent on overseas talent.
 Tech companies and firms are now bracing for changes and the after-effects of Trumps’ reform policy.

 Adapting to the situation and finding a smart hiring alternative is the key to staying in the competition.

 As the entryway to bring in foreign talent is quickly narrowing, companies can look further afield and build an offshore development team in countries with a wide pool of qualified talent.
 Countries like the Philippines provide US tech companies with a strategic offshoring opportunity because of their constantly growing talent pool: the country produces over 500,000 tertiary graduates and over 130,000 STEM students each year.

 US companies and tech firms now have a solution to the looming problem in hiring tech talent.
 Western-managed and competent offshoring companies in the Philippines can help these companies find the right worker for their needs without having to undergo the tedious and restrictive visa application process.
 With an offshore development team working with the in-house team, costs are reduced and the overall productivity is increased.

 As in all outsourcing and offshoring ventures, of course, the key is to find a reliable offshoring partner whose expertise and business model answer the specific needs of tech companies and businesses and those which have proven to deliver quality services.

 Struggling to hire the tech talent you need?
 Cloud Employee helps you find the developer of your choice through zero-risk trials.
 You can hire dedicated offshore developers with us across many technologies.
-Talk to us, learn more how Cloud Employee works, or see our Developer Pricing Guide.
+Talk to us, learn more about how Cloud Employee works, or see our Developer Pricing Guide.